 If Rutgers University - Camden seems like a school you want to apply to, click the heart button to save it to your college list.

-Rutgers Camden is located in the urban setting of Camden, New Jersey, less than an hour from Philadelphia.
+Rutgers Camden is located in the city of Camden, New Jersey, in the suburbs of Philadelphia.

-If you want to see Rutgers Camden for yourself, plan a visit.
+If you would like to see Rutgers Camden for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 676 and New Jersey Route 30 to Camden, or book a flight to the nearest airport, Philadelphia International.

 You can also take a virtual campus tour to get a sense of what Rutgers Camden and Camden are like without leaving home.